harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### Why is my Terraform plugin crashing when using the Harness provider?

 Generally, this issue is related to a bug in our provider.
-Before opening a ticket, please try using the latest provider version.
+Before opening a ticket, try using the latest provider version.
 Run your script again to see if the problem persists.
-If the issue continues, please proceed to open a support ticket for further assistance.
+If the issue continues, contact [Harness Support](mailto:support@harness.io) for assistance.

 ### We don't have certain projects, but the Harness Terraform modules continue to read them.
 How can we remove unwanted data that exists in Harness?